I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

 “We’re getting married in three months,” my sister announces all of a sudden.
 “And you’re all invited.”

 I’ve always hated travel by air.
 I have this vision in my head that we’re going to crash straight to the ocean.
 And because I don’t know how to swim, I’d be the first to die—never mind that there are life jackets.
 I’ve never claimed that it’s a rational fear.
 I think my dad once told me that the chances of a plane crash happening are pretty low compared to car accidents.
 I’m still scared of it anyway.
 Even though the plane had landed roughly an hour ago, I still feel its effects.

-“Glad you’re finally here,” my sister tells me.
-I hear the sound of cutlery.
+“Glad you’re finally here,” my sister tells me when I call.
+I hear the sound of cutlery from her end.
 She’s probably about to have breakfast.
 “Mom and Dad are driving me crazy.
 How is it they’re more stressed than I am?”